AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Renters: State Farm offers low-cost renters insurance and says customers may save over $700 when they combine renters and auto insurance policies.

-• Life: Customers can save up to 17 percent by adding life insurance policies to their auto insurance policies.
+• Life: Customers can save up to 17 percent by adding a life insurance policy to their auto insurance policy.

 What We Like Most: